 Party Food, aka Graduation Grub:

-Here’s a few fun food ideas for the graduates to munch on as they talk about the happenings from the past year:
+Here’s a few fun food ideas for graduation day to munch on as they talk about the happenings from the past year:

 - Graduation Caps Cake Pops by Bakerella